mohitrajain/wire-docs/src/developer/reference/user/rich-info.md

 }
 ```

-Connected users who are not members of user's team will not receive an event (nor can they query user's rich info by other means).
+Connected users who are not members of user’s team will not receive an event (nor can they query user’s rich info by other means).

 ## SCIM support {#RefRichInfoScim}